exonum/exonum-doc/src/get-started/timestamping-tutorial.md

     {"tx_hash":"add5cf2617b1253afb3fbd24837935e39ec1ce1de3a3fad331deda652c6dad9d"}
     ```

-The request returns the hash of the timestamp.
+The request returns the hash of the transaction.

 ### Get Information on a Timestamp

-To retrieve information about an existing timestamp, use the following request
+To retrieve information about an existing timestamp, use the following request:
-indicating the hash of the timestamp in question:

 ```shell
 curl http://127.0.0.1:8200/api/services/timestamping/v1/timestamps/value?hash=1099d7d9042172425546d8e1d64074aeaa247e91365c378ba3ca695a501c1bca